kobdesign/meetdup-17114/replit.md

   - Integrated into all 3 onboarding flows (Pioneer, Invite, Discovery) with atomic rollback on failure
   - Backfill migration created for existing users
 - **Meeting Location UX Enhancement** (Nov 16, 2025): Improved meeting creation/edit forms by moving latitude/longitude fields into collapsible "Advanced Location Settings" sections.
 LocationSearch component auto-fills coordinates, but users can manually override when Google Places API fails or returns incorrect data.
 Helper text and Info icon (lucide-react) clarify auto-fill behavior.
 This preserves all functionality while keeping the UI cleaner and more user-friendly.
+  - **Auto-Expand & Visual Feedback** (Nov 16, 2025): Enhanced Advanced Location Settings with auto-expansion when users select a location from LocationSearch, making coordinate updates immediately visible.
+Added green check icon (✓) with "มีพิกัด" text as visual indicator when coordinates exist.
+Implemented proper state management with dialog lifecycle hooks to prevent stale state bugs (section resets on dialog close, adapts to current meeting's coordinate data).
+This ensures users always see clear feedback when location coordinates are populated.

 ## External Dependencies